With eye on troubled region, UAE plans military service for men

 "With this kind of decision today, I think the country is saying 'We want to continue with the stability and prosperity but we are also well-equipped for any eventuality'," Abdulla told Reuters.

-"We are living in a red zone ... it's a very difficult zone with a lot of difficult neighbors.
+"We are living in a red zone ... it's a very difficult zone with a lot of difficult neighbours.
 You need to be on guard all the time."

-Riad Kahwaji, chief executive of the INEGMA Middle East think tank that focuses on security and defense issues, said the move would help "boost national solidarity".
+Riad Kahwaji, chief executive of the INEGMA Middle East think tank that focuses on security and defence issues, said the move would help "boost national solidarity".

 The reserve army borne out of the conscription could make up more than twice the number of troops in the regular army, said Kahwaji.